 The BikesportNZ.com photo archive is a treasure trove of classic old snaps.

-We have decided that each week we are going to run an archive photo or two – a bit of a guessing game for you.
-See if you can answer the questions about BOTH photos.
+So, we have decided that each week we are going to run an archive photo or two – a bit of a guessing game for you.
+See if you can name the individuals.

 We’ll offer you a few clues, but we also want to keep you guessing.